jquery paste

 Visual Art

-Visual art is significant in Proust's novel, with one of his characters, Elstir, an impressionist painter.
-His paintings, like those of actual Impressionists at the time, challenged the orthodox understanding of what things looked like and what was considered beautiful.
-It might be quite a stretch, if you know some artists, to apply Proust's magnanimous point of view.
-But it may ring true if one can separate the public posturing from authentic engagement in the art-making process.
-For Proust, painting, like other art, serves to undo "our vanity, our passions, our spirit of imitation, our abstract intelligence, our habits" and makes us "travel back...to the depths" to see what has been neglected or distorted (p.
+It might be quite a stretch to apply Proust's magnanimous point of view about artists, especially if you know some first-hand.
+But what he says about the creative process is authentic.
+For Proust, painting, like other art forms, serves to undo "our vanity, our passions, our spirit of imitation, our abstract intelligence, our habits" and makes us "travel back...to the depths to see what has been neglected or distorted (p.
 112).

 Beauty